-One room dwelling units that have a kitchen, even though not attached to the room, count these two rooms and no bedrooms.
+One room dwelling units that have a kitchen, even though not attached to the room, count as two rooms.

 To enter the number of rooms the dwelling has on the tablet, follow Steps 1 through 5 listed below.

 STEP 1: Access your preferred keyboard from the bottom left or right of the screen.
 The keyboard should now be visible on-screen.